getreu/tp-note/doc/source/tp-note--manual.md

 >
 > Before and after launching the editor _Tp-Note_ renames the file to be in
 > sync with the note's metadata (i.e. title and subtitle).
-> For more details see [Document title - filename sync]
+> For more details see [How it works: Organize your files and notes with sort-tags].

 ## Taking notes about a file